drimailorr/datarobot/readme.txt

+As you can see from vagrantfile, there are 3 nodes spinning up:
+192.168.33.20   mongo1.roma.local
+192.168.33.30   webserver1.roma.local
+192.168.33.10   ansibleserver.roma.local

 #Vagrant
 #Copy Vagrantfile and *.sh scripts from vagrant directory into the empty folder and run following
 vagrant up --provider virtualbox

+In case of any issues, to rerun ansible from 192.168.33.10 cd ~/git_repo/ansible_repo/ ansible-playbook ~/git_repo/ansible_repo/site.yml

 To test application I've intentionally created one record with wrong md5checksum and another one with correct md5checksum To run insert, pls execute following command: